DimaEnotoff/FriendlyCLP/Readme.md

 ### 3. Creating a Command Processor instance

-`CommandProcessor` is a class that contains commands in a tree-like structure, parses user input, calls a corresponding command if input is valid or displays error message if not.
-Multiple `CommandProcessor` instances, containing different command trees, can be used in the same application.
-They can be used, for example, to process commands issued by users with different authorization levels.
+`CommandProcessor` is a class that contains commands in a treelike structure, parses user input, calls a corresponding command if the input is valid or displays an error message if not.
+Multiple `CommandProcessor` instances containing different command trees can be used in the same application, for example, to process commands issued by users with different authorization levels.

 ```C#
 var CommandProcessor = new CommandProcessor("My CLI");